Online or E-Therapy Services

 What will a session be like?

-An online therapy session will take the same form as a face-to-face appointment.
-You will first have an initial assessment lasting around an hour and a half.
-During this assessment our highly experienced Psychologist or Psychotherapist will aim to put you at ease by talking through any concerns that you may have, including about the experience of online therapy.
+An online/video therapy session will take the same form as a face-to-face appointment.
+You will first have an initial assessment lasting around an hour.
+During this assessment our highly experienced Psychologist or Psychotherapist will aim to put you at ease by talking through any concerns that you may have, including about the experience of online/video therapy.

 What can we help with?

-Our practitioners are fully qualified and highly experienced, meaning they will be able to determine whether online therapy is suitable for your personal needs.
-In most cases, online therapy will be suitable for the treatment of a variety of psychological difficulties.
+Our practitioners are fully qualified and highly experienced, meaning they will be able to determine whether online/video therapy is suitable for your personal needs.
+In most cases, online/video therapy will be suitable for the treatment of a variety of psychological difficulties.

-There are a few challenges which should be noted before beginning therapy via Skype:
+There are a few challenges which should be noted before beginning therapy online:

 - Confidentiality – you will need to ensure that you are in a setting where confidentiality can be maintained.
 You will also want to be able to speak freely and be open

 - Technology – technology can fail.
-You will need to discuss with your practitioner what you would like to do if you can’t make contact via Skype or if the connection fails
+You will need to discuss with your practitioner what you would like to do if you can’t make contact online or if the connection fails

-- Therapy via Skype may not be appropriate for anyone who is experiencing crisis, very severe mental health difficulties or clients with suicidal ideation and self-harming behaviours
+- Online/video therapy may not be appropriate for anyone who is experiencing crisis, very severe mental health difficulties or clients with suicidal ideation and self-harming behaviours